 - 1. mRPAS requirements mRPAS cannot be registered with Transport Canada. mRPAS are however regulated under CAR900.06 and part VI of the CAR.
-Compliance with MAAC safety code meets those requirements. . mRPAS at advertised events must comply with the MAAC Event SFOC - 2.
-RPAS CAR requirements All RPAS operating over 400'agl must conform to the MAAC Manufacturer Declaration/Safety Assurance provision - 3.
-Club/Site/Event requirements There are no specific additional site requirements.
-Fun Fly and Collective Chaos invitational events require completion of the event participant's statement as previously indicated. - 4.
-MAAC Add-on requirements RPAS operated over 400'agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
-All event visitors must be briefed to ensure compliance with these requirements.
+Compliance with MAAC safety code meets those requirements. mRPAS at advertised events must comply with the MAAC Event SFOC - 2.
+RPAS CAR requirements -All RPAS operating over 400' altitude must conform to a Manufacturer Declaration/Safety Assurance provision, either MAAC's or another manufacturer. - 3.
+Club/Site/Event requirements RPAS is to be in good flying and control condition. - 4.
+MAAC Add-on requirements RPAS Pilots operating over 400' agl must comply with the MAAC/SFOC RPAS requirements listed in the add on section.
+All event visitors must be briefed to ensure compliance with these requirements..